f5devcentral/f5-agility-labs-sslviz/docs/class4/module2/module2.rst

 The SSL Orchestrator inbound L3 topology generally describes two slightly different use cases for inbound traffic.

-The default use case is a “gateway” mode.
+The default use case is a 'gateway' mode.
 This is where SSLO sits in front of a separate ADC/load balancer or routed path.
 The primary attributes of the gateway mode are a wildcard (0.0.0.0/0) listener, no pool assignment and